LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       Sisley’s best-known works are Street in Moret, The Bridge at Moret-sur-Loing, and Sand Heaps.
 He is regarded as one of the greatest landscape painters of the nineteenth century.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: A Renoir portrait of Alfred Sisley
+        imageUrl: /assets/alfred-sisley-portrait.jpeg
+      - imageTitle: "'View of Saint-Mammès', painted by Aflred Sisley, c.
+1880 currently at the The Walters Art Museum"
+        imageUrl: /assets/alfred-sisley-view-of-saint-mammes.jpeg
+      - imageTitle: Alfred Sisley's The Lock at Saint Mammes
+        imageUrl: /assets/alfred-sisley-the-lock-at-saint-mammes.jpeg
   - textTitle: Francis Bacon (1909-1992)
     text: >-
       ### Bacon was a figurative painter.